massimilianobaldo/compiler-correctness/README.md

-# Correctness of an IMP's compiler
+# Correctness of an Arithmetic Expression Language